-Anna Hauschild is an EUNPDC intern at SIPRI.
+Anna Hauschild was an EUNPDC intern at SIPRI.
 Her work focuses on gender approaches in arms control and disarmament.
 Previously, she has worked on the intersection of gender, peace and security particularly on nuclear issues across academic, civil society and policy sectors including for the German Council on Foreign Relations (DGAP), the International Campaign to Abolish Nuclear Weapons (ICAN) and the Women’s International League for Peace and Freedom (WILPF).
 Currently, she is an Associate Fellow with the German Council on Foreign Relations (DGAP) researching the global development and implementation of Feminist Foreign Policies.

 She completed her MSc in Gender, Peace, and Security from the London School of Economics with Distinction.
 During her studies, her research focused on feminist and decolonial knowledge production in global nuclear weapons discourse and multilateral nuclear policy spaces.
 Additionally, she studied and worked internationally in the UK, Pakistan, Russia, and Australia.
 Anna is a mentee of the early-career network Netzwerk F of the Centre for Feminist Foreign Policy (CFFP) and a member of the Emerging Voices Network (EVN) of the British American Security Information Council (BASIC).